geomoose/gm3/docs/style_guide.md

 # GeoMoose 3 Style Guide

+## For any and all files

+* No hard tabs.
+This is further explained in the library development which is properly linted.

 ## For GeoMoose application development

 As GeoMoose application development is really an exercise left for the administrator/installer,